Brendhon/desbrava/docs/components/datepicker-usage.md

 - The component is fully responsive and follows the project's design system
 - Styling is consistent with other form components using the same base classes
 - Calendar appearance is controlled through DayPicker CSS variables for easy theming
+- The `popupPosition` prop allows flexible positioning of the calendar popup
+- Popup positioning automatically adapts to available space in the viewport